NRMA Pet Plus

 The NRMA has a long history of bailing out Australian motorists in times of need and one of the optional benefits it offers is the Pets Plus add-on.
 It is important to note that this is not pet insurance that covers veterinary expenses, but a way to help people with the cost of transport and shelter for dogs or cats that are left stranded as a result of the family car being out of commission.

-We don't currently have this brand on our panel.
+NRMA Pet Plus pet insurance is not currently available via Finder.
 But don't fret!
-You can head to the NRMA Pet Plus website or compare a bunch of other pet insurance companies with finder.
+You can head to their website at www.nrma.com.au for more information or compare a bunch of other pet insurance companies with Finder

 What benefits does the plan offer?

 Pet Plus is an add-on product to NRMA Roadside Assistance.
 As of May 2017, it costs $41 per year in addition to Classic Care and Club Care membership packages but it’s included at no extra charge as part of the Premium Care and Premium Plus plans.

 Something that many people don’t realise – and something that commonly causes confusion among customers – is that NRMA (as in, the National Roads and Motorists’ Association) and NRMA Insurance are two completely separate companies.
 They do have a shared history, and by mutual agreement, they continue to use the same logo and branding.

 NRMA Insurance is heavily involved in motoring, with offerings for CTP green slips, cover for cars, caravans and motorcycles, and even cover for people harmed while travelling on public transport.
 However, it does not have a pet insurance product to help with veterinary expenses incurred when taking care of our four-legged friends when they are injured or become ill.